GitHub Instructor Guide

 Tips

 • Help identify your repositories by using README files.
-A README file is intended for giving a brief overview of each project and is usually the first item shown when someone visits your repository.
+A README file is intended to give a brief overview of a project and is the first item displayed in your repository's home (code) page.

 • You can document your repositories using wikis on GitHub.
-Wikis are a useful way to present in-depth information about your projects.
+Wikis are useful for presenting in-depth information about your projects.

-• By default, repositories can be viewed by all members of the organization, but you can change this.
-You can instead manage repository access so that you manually grant access on a per-repository basis.
-See the next section for details.
+• By default, repositories cannot be viewed by all members of the organization; however, organization owners are able to change the repository access.
+You can also manually grant access on a per-repository basis.
+See the next accordion section for details on how to manage repository access.

 Manage repository access in your UBC GitHub organization